cloud-gov/billing/README.md

   - River job args are serialized to JSON, stored in the database, and deserialized to be run; dependencies like API clients and loggers may not fully serialize their internal state, resulting in nil pointer panics when they are unmarshalled and used.
   - Additionally, dependencies may have sensitive internal information that should not be persisted to the database.

+### Testing

+Tests follow these naming conventions:

+- `TestDB*`: Database tests.
+Run with `make test-db`, which starts a fresh postgres Docker instance and migrates it to the latest migration.

 ## Packages

 The program has the following structure: